nstone8/Wallace/README.md

 # Wallace
-Simple text analysis in python
+Simple text analysis in Python

 Uses NLTK and WordNet